ethus3h/personal/work/Fall 2018/NMD498/Assignment 5/2018m09d24-Assignment 5: Text-Based Proposal.md

 Humans have come to expect and rely upon social constructs for their safety and mutual benefit, but human society is sometimes unpredictable in the rights and safeties it affords.
 Consequently, there is a need for a unified institution to be established outside of the realms of traditional governmental structures to provide some semblance of a filling of this void.
 The general rules of this organization should be established on the basis of rights: rather than making a rule that, for example, prohibits murder, instead a rule should be established that protects individuals’ right to life.
 In such a way, rules would not be created that infringe freedom more than that which is necessary to retain order in society.

-This project would, in its complete form, provide useful elements of survival: shelter, nutrition (including food and water), medical care, education, and information.
-It would do this as its fulfilment of its objective of managing the various needs of a society, by enabling people to be effective participants in that society.

 An Ember community's services collective is a not-for-profit that organizes the procurement and distribution of goods and services for its members, and perhaps others as well.
 The goal of this organization would be to provide any needful things desired by its members for their lives.
 For instance, if a person chose to receive food through Ember, they could request that it be provided in exchange for labor.
 Their labor would help contribute to services requested in the future by them or other Ember members.
 The organization should have 24/7 available buildings staffed by Ember members from whom aid could be sought, such as the furnishing of meals, shelter, clothing, access to information, or other services, in exchange for labor.
 That way, if an Ember member is in trouble in an unfamiliar town, for instance, with no money, identification (beyond their own body), or other resources, they could go to the local Ember building to receive any services they desire; they could even build up credit in preparation for such an incident by working for the Ember collective prior to taking a trip, for instance, so they would have already earned any services they might want (thus acting as travel insurance, in a sense).

 A self-contained automated crop growing system could be constructed that would accept a seed as input and produce crops and more seed as output.
 This could be used for easily growing many types of plant, by providing different growing instructions and seeds as needed.
 It could also be built in a way that tries to use energy from the environment efficiently, and avoid excessive use of mains power.
 This would be helpful in simplifying access to plant products, even plants that are not commonly available easily.
 This principle could be applied to goods in general, using production on demand to reduce waste and transportation and storage costs.
 Such a system would require a level of technology that will likely take a while to develop without proprietary dependencies.